Rodiii/flutter_bidirectional_listview/README.md

 Replace your existing `ListView` with `BidirectionalListView`.
 Builder pattern must be used because of its infinite nature.

+A complete tutorial how to use `BidirectionalListView` can be found here: [Tutorial](https://rothech.com/list-view-lazy-loading-up-down-direction)

 Please refer to the example for usage: [Quick-Link](https://github.com/Rodiii/flutter_bidirectional_listview/blob/master/example/lib/main.dart)

 ### Example